CardijnLevi/TutorAbsenceEmailGenerator/README.md

 Below is a list of planned improvements for future versions.
 As these changes are implemented, they will be removed from this list.

 - BUG FIX: Select first tutor by default to avoid unexpected error.
 (Fixed in version 0.1.1)
+- ADDED FEATURE: Include links to this repository.
 - ADDED FEATURE: CSV Editing capabilities.
 - MODIFIED FEATURE: Incorporate support for multiple ensembles being selected.
 - ADDED FEATURE: Add Icon